Visperi/OsrsHelper/README.md

-# OsrsHelper v8.4
+# OsrsHelper v8.5

 Discord bot made mainly for Old school Runescape related commands, although nowadays it is pretty much an all-around project for a few Discord servers.
 This allows me to make quick changes and updates to meet the user base needs.
-There is a newer version of this bot, [OsrsHelper-rewrite](https://github.com/Visperi/OsrsHelper-rewrite), which has a goal of doing everything better from the beginning.
-Both versions will keep getting updates, although the old version in much more regular basis since it already has a live userbase.
+There is a newer version of this bot, [OsrsHelper-lite](https://github.com/Visperi/OsrsHelper-lite), which has a goal of doing everything better from the beginning.

 There is **Very ugly code** at some places since this was my very first project in coding.
 Newer code, which is usually closer to the end of files, should be more pleasant to read.
-I'm not planning to fully translate this project into English since the Discord library version is outdated.
+I'm not planning to fully translate this project into English since the codebase is so enormous.
 However, I may sometimes rewrite some old functions for the sake of efficiency or my own sanity.

 ### Main features
 - Over 40 hard coded commands